Fredd124/Chovem-Almondegas-NEAT-IA/README.md

 # NEAT-GAME

 NEAT-GAME is an AI-driven game developed in Python, utilizing the NeuroEvolution of Augmenting Topologies (NEAT) algorithm.
-This project draws inspiration from "Python Flappy Bird AI Tutorial (with NEAT)" by Tech With Tim on YouTube.
+This project draws inspiration from ["Python Flappy Bird AI Tutorial (with NEAT)" by Tech With Tim on YouTube](https://www.youtube.com/watch?v=MMxFDaIOHsE&list=PLzMcBGfZo4-lwGZWXz5Qgta_YNX3_vLS2).

 ## Overview

 The game features a character (the "Boy") who must avoid obstacles (meatballs) falling from the sky.
 The core of this project is to train an AI using the NEAT algorithm to play the game efficiently.
-The AI evolves through generations, learning to dodge obstacles better with each iteration.
+The AI receives input from the game state and decides on actions to avoid obstacles.
+With each generation, the AI's performance is evaluated, and the most successful neural network topologies are used to breed the next generation.

 ## Getting Started